 The Centre for Excellence in Rural Sexual Health currently offer 12 free and accredited learning modules on rural sexual health care.
 The modules can be taken individually or as a group, with RACGP and CDP points allocated accordingly:

-Family Planning Victoria offer a variety of certificate and non-certificate courses, for professionals including doctors, nurses and midwives, teachers, youth and community workers and disability professionals.
+Sexual Health Victoria offer a variety of certificate and non-certificate courses, for professionals including doctors, nurses and midwives, teachers, youth and community workers and disability professionals.
 Course topics include:

 A private online community for primary health care providers who are interested in increasing women's access to long acting reversible contraceptives (LARC) and medical abortion.
 This Community of Practice is designed to help clinicians connect with peers and access expert knowledge and information.